discord-tickets/docs/docs/self-hosting/configuration.md

 <small>:material-factory: Default: `8080`</small>

+!!! inline end info "Info"
+	Ports lower than 1024 may require running as root to bind to.

 The port number that the integrated web server will bind to.

-!!! info
-	Ports lower than 1024 may require running as root to bind to.

 ### `HTTP_TRUST_PROXY`